mennosmit-dev/AI-Engineer-Certificate/README.md

 While I am fully aware of PEP8 standards and best practices, please note that some files may not strictly adhere to them as they were prewritten by IBM.

-The completed certificate can be downloaded under 'Certificate_AI_Engineer'.

 ## 📚 Courses